Skip to content

 The menu’s View all selections… entry opens a dialog listing every selected card — with its quantity, printing, foil/etched finish, and condition — alongside the list it came from.
 The cards can be shown in selection order or grouped by source, hovering a row previews the card art, and each row’s ✕ removes a single copy (so a group drops to ).
 The dialog repeats the Copy as Text / Copy as CSV and Clear all selections actions.

-Deck pages include a “Lowest Price” toggle that swaps all cards to their cheapest available printing.
+Deck pages include a “Lowest Price” toggle that swaps all cards to their cheapest available printing — cheapest in the active currency and at the active price store, so under Card Kingdom it is the cheapest printing CK actually sells.
 When enabled, card images and prices update to reflect the lowest-priced version.
 Only printings with a listed price are considered.

 On the home page deck list and in the Quick Switch dialog, each deck cover shows the deck’s format rather than a raw card count.
 Format is read from the deck’s format: frontmatter field, falling back to section heuristics (a Commander section implies Commander; an Oathbreaker / Signature Spell section implies Oathbreaker).